vanderhoornm/android-MythTV-Leanfront/README.md

 3. Rewind: This skips back by the time set in the settings.
 4. Fast Forward: This skips forward by the time set in the settings.
 5. Next track: This plays the next recording or video in the list without needing to exit from playback (see related videos, below).
+6. Slow down: Slows playback speed by increments down to a minimum of 50%.
+7. Speed up: Speeds up playback by increments to a maximum of 800%.

 ### Progress Bar